Nuclear power in the United Kingdom: Operating

-Since 2006, Hinkley Point B and Hunterston B have been restricted to about 70% of normal MWe output because of boiler-related problems requiring that they operate at reduced boiler temperatures.
+Between 2006 and 2013, Hinkley Point B and Hunterston B were restricted to about 70% of normal MWe output because of boiler-related problems requiring that they operate at reduced boiler temperatures.
 In 2013, these two stations' power increased to about 80% of normal output following some plant modifications.

 In 2010, EDF announced a five-year life extension for both Heysham 1 and Hartlepool to enable further generation until 2024.

-In 2012, EDF announced it expects seven-year life extensions on average across all AGRs, including the recently life-extended Heysham 1 and Hartlepool.
+As of 2012, EDF expected seven-year life extensions on average across all AGRs, including the recently life-extended Heysham 1 and Hartlepool.
 A 20-year life extension is the strategic target for the Sizewell B PWR.
 These life extensions are subject to detailed review and approval, and are not included in the table above.

-In December 2012, EDF announced that Hinkley Point B and Hunterston B had been given seven-year life extensions, from 2016 to 2023.
+Hinkley Point B and Hunterston B were given seven-year life extensions in December 2012, from 2016 to 2023.

-In November 2013, EDF announced that Hartlepool had been given a five-year life extension, from 2019 to 2024.
+Hartlepool had a five-year life extension in November 2013, from 2019 to 2024.

 In November 2020, EDF announced that Hinkley Point B will stop generating electricity and move into the defuelling phase no later than 15 June 2022.

 In December 2021, EDF announced that the closure dates for Heysham 2 and Torness were to be brought forward from 2030 to March 2028.

 In March 2023, EDF announced that the closure dates for Heysham 1 and Hartlepool would be extended until March 2026.

+In March 2024, reports highlighted that EDF Energy expects to extend the operational life of Sizewell B by 20 years, aiming for a total lifespan of 60 years, comparable to similar US PWRs.
+This expectation is based on the Office for Nuclear Regulation (ONR)'s approval of Sizewell B's ten-year periodic safety review (PSR) in January 2015, which allows the reactor to continue operations until the next PSR in 2025.

+In December 2024, in response to concerns about energy security following further delays to Hinkley Point C, EDF announced life extension of two years for Heysham 2 and Torness, and one year for Heysham 1 and Hartlepool.
+EDF also stated that they hoped to extend the life of Sizewell B by 20 years to 2055.